There shall be the following categories of membership:

 8 Life Members

-Any Regular Member or Associate Member who has been an active Club Member for a continuous minimum period of five (5) years may apply to be a Life Regular Member or Life Associate Member (as the case may be) subject to the approval of the Management Committee and payment of the prevailing fees.
-Such a Life Regular Member or Life Associate Member (as the case may be) must also continue to meet the criteria of Regular membership or Associate membership (as the case may be) for a further consecutive period of three (3) years.
-If a Life Regular Member or Life Associate Member (as the case may be) changes his occupation and fails to meet the criteria of continuous Regular membership or Associate membership within the first three (3) years of his Life Regular membership or Life Associate membership (as the case may be), the Management Committee shall reserve the right to revoke his Life Regular membership or Life Associate membership (as the case may be) without compensation.
+Any Regular Member or Associate Member who has been an active Club Member for a continuous minimum period of three (3) years may apply to be a Life Regular Member or Life Associate Member (as the case may be) subject to the approval of the Management Committee and payment of the prevailing fees.
+Such a Life Regular Member or Life Associate Member (as the case may be) must also continue to meet the criteria of Regular membership or Associate membership (as the case may be) for a further consecutive period of one (1) year.
+If a Life Regular Member or Life Associate Member (as the case may be) changes his occupation and fails to meet the criteria of continuous Regular membership or Associate membership within the first one (1) year of his Life Regular membership or Life Associate membership (as the case may be), the Management Committee shall reserve the right to revoke his Life Regular membership or Life Associate membership (as the case may be) without compensation.
 Such revocation shall be at the sole discretion of the Management Committee.

 The criteria set out above for the Life Regular Members and Life Associate Members will not apply to those who have been registered as Life Regular Members or Life Associate Members (as the case may be) of the Singapore Press Club (UEN No. S71SS0029D) as at 1 April 2016, save for the immediate paragraph below.

 In order to maintain the currency of the register of Life Regular Members and Life Associate Members, the Management Committee shall from time to time require Life Regular Members and Life Associate Members to update their contact details.
 Life Regular Members and Life Associate Members who remain not contactable for a consecutive period of three (3) years, shall have their membership revoked.
 The Management Committee may, subject to its sole discretion, consider appeals for reinstatement of Life Regular membership or Life Associate membership (as the case may be) and also impose administration charges.